 Bring a photo ID and a cashier's check to pay any closing costs.
-Your agent will share any other documents specific to your situation.
+Your agent/lender/attorney/title rep will share any other documents specific to your situation.
 The closing process is relatively simple but be prepared for A LOT of paperwork.
 (And always, always, always ask if you have a question along the way.)
 The good news is once you've signed the last page, it's time to get a hold of those keys and celebrate!